SAKryukov/generic-state-machine/docs/index.md

 #### AddValidStateTransitionChain

-Adds a transition chain to the state machine's *transition graph*.
+Adds a transition chain to the transition system's *transition graph*.
 Note that if the parameter `undirected` is `true`, it makes all the graph edges between the adjacent pairs of states *undirected*, that is, the transitions in both directions become valid.

 Optionally, a delegate instance of the type [`StateTransitionAction`](#heading-delegate-validstatetransitionaction) is specified.
 In this case (when the delegate instance is not `null`), the same delegate's method will be called on each call to [`TryTransitionTo`](#heading-trytransitionto) between corresponding states in the chain.